 Buyer Beware...Lab Grown Diamonds vs. Mined Diamonds, Ongoing, Updated Information

 If you're shopping for diamond make sure you ask if it's a lab-grown diamond.
-Yes, a lab grown diamond has the exact carbon structure as diamonds that are mined.
-Lab grown diamonds are indistinguishable from natural diamonds without testing equipment.
+Lab grown diamonds have the exact carbon structure as mined diamonds and are indistinguishable from natural diamonds without testing equipment.